 Cambodia marks 20 years since deadly grenade attack

-Opposition leader of Cambodia National Rescue Party Kem Sokha, center, prays with incense sticks during a Buddhist ceremony to mark the anniversary of the March 30, 1997 attack, in Phnom Penh, Cambodia, Thursday, March 30, 2017.
+A layman prepares the portraits of victims during a Buddhist ceremony to mark the 20th anniversary of the March 30, 1997 attack, in Phnom Penh, Cambodia, Thursday, March 30, 2017.
 Hundreds of members of Cambodia's opposition party held a remembrance Thursday marking the 20th anniversary of a grenade attack that killed 16 people.

 Discussions